 Synonyms: sorrow, misery, sadness, anguish, pain, distress, heartache, heartbreak, torment, affliction, woe.

 Many things bring grief.
 It’s a universal sign of being human, and it isn’t a weakness.
 It’s the cost of loving deeply.
-Many things bring grief—-a move, loss of health, loss of a job, financial loss, empty nest, divorce, infertility, changing churches, anything that brings loss of dreams, Then there’s the loss of a beloved pet, a fire or flood that destroys your home, or a loss of a friendship.
+Many things bring grief—-a move, loss of health, job loss, financial loss, empty nest, divorce, infertility, changing churches, anything that brings loss of dreams or major life change.
+Then there’s the loss of a beloved pet, a fire or flood that destroys your home, or a loss of a precious friendship.
 All of these things carry a season of grief.
 I pray that reading these tips will help a tiny bit…if only for you to know you aren’t alone.
 Many others have navigated these difficult waters.

 Psalms 38:17 (The Message) I’m on the edge of losing it—the pain in my gut keeps burning.
 Psalms 31;9 (NIV) Be merciful to me, O Lord, For I m in distress: my eyes grow weak with sorrow, my soul and y body